 This question of “is it worth it to get training” has been on our minds since we first began selling high-rise window equipment years ago.
-The answer has honestly always been yes for us, especially after we began to obsess over HR window cleaning and gained experience with the technical equipment needed on the job.
-The more we’ve learned over the course of the years, the more clear the answer has become for us.
-We even began to question how people in the high-rise window cleaning industry could manage not to get trained!
-However, we know that it takes resources and time to get trained, after all, if it’s not required to get a specific type of training, why would you cough up the money and make yourself go?
+The answer for us has always been yes, especially once we started to obsess over HR window cleaning and gained experience with the technical equipment needed on the job.
+The more we’ve learned over the years, the clearer the answer has become for us.
+We even questioned how people in the high-rise window cleaning industry could manage not to get trained!
+However, we know that it takes resources and time to get trained, after all, if it’s not required to get a specific type of training, why would you pay the money and make yourself go?
 But with the recent number of high-rise accidents and OSHA’s new Walking/Working Surface rulings, it seemed like a good time to ask some hard questions.
-We’ve decided to not just tell you why you should get trained in rope access (SPRAT), but rather, we’d like to show you.
+We’ve decided not to tell you why you should get trained in rope access (SPRAT), but rather, we’d like to show you.

 We went ahead and asked him.